lmudl/trialing/README.md

 *R/eda-trialing.r*
-With this code we fill in the missing region information, merge hospital_web and hospital_trials and create the bar plot.
+With this code we fill in the missing region information, merge hospital_web and hospital_trials to a final data frame (hospital_and_trials) and create a bar plot.

+*R/plot-maps.r*
+From the final data frame we plot the absolute values and percentages of clinical trials in each autonomous region on a map.

 ## data